Economy of the United Arab Emirates: Foreign trade

-In 2014, the United Arab Emirates managed to export 380.4bn dominated by four products which are (19.8%) Diamonds, whether or not worked, but not mounted...
+In 2014, the United Arab Emirates managed to export 380.4bn dominated by four products which are UAE all info - (19.8%) Diamonds, whether or not worked, but not mounted...
 (3.4%) Gold in UAE(3.2%) incl. gold plated with platinum, unwrought...Articles of jewellery and parts thereof, of...(2.8%).
 In the same year, the United Arab Emirates imported 298.6 bn dominated by five countries which are China (7.4%), United States (6.4%), India (5.8%), Germany (3.9%), Japan (3.5%).

 On one hand, the United Arab Emirates managed in 2013 to export 17 bn USD services exported in 2013 dominated by travel (67.13%), transportation (28.13%), Government services (4.74%).
 On the other hand, it imported 63.9 bn USD of services imported services dominated by transportation (70.68%), travel (27.70%) and government services (1.62%).

 In September 2021, the UAE announced plans to increase trade ties with other economies, particularly in Asia and Africa.
 The country indicated that it was seeking inward foreign investments of around $150 billion in the next nine years, that is, by 2030.
 The UAE aimed to be one of the world's ten largest investment destinations.
 However, it faced strong competition from its neighbor, Saudi Arabia, creating a broader gap in the once-assumed alliance between the two countries.
 The Emirati minister of state for foreign trade said, "Let the Saudis increase the competition.
 It means the pie is going to be bigger and having a bigger pie means that the UAE share out of this pie is going to be bigger."

-The EU identified that Emirati firms were involved in the direct trade of weapon components to Russia.
+The European Union identified that Emirati firms were involved in the direct trade of weapon components to Russia.
 EU sanctions targeted two UAE-based companies, I Jet Global and Success Aviation Services, which were exporting dual-use goods.
 The EU warned that countries that will be used for Russia's benefit could face a total ban on imports from the EU military and high tech kit.
 Furthermore, a trade war with the UAE was expected, if it continued trade with Russia.

 The United Arab Emirates has introduced significant changes to its regulations concerning the promotion and distribution of foreign investment funds within the country.
 As part of these changes, encapsulated in several decisions by the Securities and Commodities Authority, foreign-owned funds can no longer directly advertise or distribute units publicly in the UAE.
 Instead, these activities are confined to private distribution aimed at Professional Investors and/or Market Counterparties.
 This shift signifies a strategic move to tighten the circumstances under which foreign funds can interact with UAE-based investors, particularly Retail Customers and Professional Investors, underscoring a push towards a more regulated investment environment.